 To be considered medical malpractice under the law, claims must meet the three criteria: there’s been a violation of the established standard of care; the injury was caused by the negligence which led to injury; and lastly, the injury resulted in significant personal damage — such as disability, loss of income, unusual pain, suffering and hardship, or significant past and future medical bills.

-If you believe you’ve been the victim of medical malpractice resulting in serious injury, contact Walter J. Pink & Associates to arrange for a consultation.
+If you believe you’ve been the victim of medical malpractice resulting in serious injury, contact Walter J. Pink & Associates, PC to arrange for a consultation.
 If it’s determined that you have a case, our highly skilled attorneys will work with you — and on your behalf — to seek proper restitution.